FS75/ict3104-team01-2023/README.md

 ### This section covers the steps to create the model used by the inference section to create the output video
 - Initailize the config / model by inputting the details of configurations
 - Run the cells until "Choose a video and click Generate to start training process/generate skeleton."
-- Ensure that your runtime restarts by pressing (Ctrl  M) before excuting the cell
+- Ensure that your runtime restarts by pressing (Ctrl  M) before excuting that cell
 - Select the video from the dropdown list and generate the skeleton video

 ## Inference Section